THE SCHUMANN PROJECT - MAIN PAGE

 Drei Romanzen op.
 28, Drei Phantasiestücke op.
 111, Novelletten op.
 21

-The smiling sadness of the Humoreske, foreseeing a turning point in creative life.
+The inner voices from Abegg through the Kinderszenen until to the Humoreske, whose smiling sadness foresees a turning point in Schumann's creative life.

 Vier Klavierstücke op.
 32, Abegg Variationen op.
 1,

 N. 6: "DIE MELODIE DES MORGENLICHTS" - about 75’

 Diotima and Hyperion: Hölderlin's auroral gleams.
 Robert and Clara: Beethoven's "ferne Geliebte", Schlegel's "Sehnsucht" and "Ruhe".

 Gesänge der Frühe op.
 133, Impromptus op.
 5 über ein Thema von Clara Wieck

 N. 7: WALD- UND NACHTSCHAUER - about 70’